-When defining virtual storage pools, do not attempt to rearrange the order of existing virtual pools in a backend definition.

-It is also advisable to not edit/modify attributes for an existing virtual pool and define a new virtual pool instead.
+- When defining virtual pools, do not attempt to rearrange the order of existing virtual pools in a backend definition. - We advise against modifying attributes for an existing virtual pool.
+You should define a new virtual pool to make changes.

 Most aspects are specified in backend-specific terms.
 Crucially, the aspect values are not exposed outside the backend's driver and are not available for matching in StorageClasses.
 Instead, the administrator defines one or more labels for each virtual pool.
 Each label is a key:value pair, and labels might be common across unique backends.
 Like aspects, labels can be specified per-pool or global to the backend.
 Unlike aspects, which have predefined names and values, the administrator has full discretion to define label keys and values as needed.
+For convenience, storage administrators can define labels per virtual pool and group volumes by label.